seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 That still would manage those authorities
 That he hath given away!
 Now, by my life,
 Old fools are babes again; and must be used
-With cheques as flatteries,--when they are seen abused.
+With checks as flatteries,--when they are seen abused.
-Remember what I tell you.
+Remember what I tell you. /

 **OSWALD**
-Well, madam.
+/ Well, madam.

 **GONERIL**
 And let his knights have colder looks among you;